yoazmenda/word-cloud/README.md

 ## Closing the Application

 To stop the Flask server, press `CTRL+C` in the terminal.
 If you wish to exit the virtual environment, type `deactivate`.

----

-Make sure to replace `<repository-url>` and `<repository-directory>` with your actual repository URL and directory name, respectively.